 Drain the pan and wash with dish soap or put it in the dishwasher.
 Your pan is sparkling clean and you spend barely any time scrubbing.

-Finally scrub the toilet with a toilet brush and wipe it down.
-Throw the rag in the wash and your bathroom is sparkling.
+Finally, scrub the toilet with a toilet brush and wipe it down.
+Throw the rag in with your laundry and your bathroom is sparkling.